Skip to content

 program.add(synalinks.Generator(data_model=Answer, language_model=lm))

-Strategy 4: The Mixing Strategy
+Strategy 4: Mixing strategy (deferred build)

 graph TD